ogs22/cookbook/glossary/aliquot_chain.md

-For a given number, we can form an aliquot sequence by summing the number\\'s divisors (excluding itself) to form a new number, and then repeating this process indefinitely.
+For a given number, we can form an aliquot sequence by summing the number’s divisors (excluding itself) to form a new number, and then repeating this process indefinitely.

 For some starting numbers the aliquot sequence will eventually cycle